frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/email/email-template.md

 ## 1. How to create an Email Template
 1. Go to the Email Template list, click on New.
 1. Enter a name for this Email Template.
+1. (Optional) Select a DocType for which this email template is exclusive.
 1. Enter a Subject for this Email Template.
 1. Response is the standard content of the email that will be a part of this template.
 1. Save.